 “With their historic agreement to establish a College of Medicine at one of the nation’s top HBCUs, Xavier and Ochsner have heeded the call to shape the health of the state, the country, and the world for generations to come,” said Dr. Anne McCall, Senior Vice President for Academic Affairs and Provost of Xavier University of Louisiana.

 Research shows an urgent need for an HBCU College of Medicine now, as demand for doctors is expected to grow.
-Louisiana is projected to rank third nationally for a shortage of physicians by 2030, according to an Association of American Medical Colleges (AAMC) analysis.
+Louisiana is projected to rank third nationally for a shortage of physicians by 2030, according to a Human Resources for Health analysis.
 Representation of African Americans within medicine lags, as they comprise 5% of the nation’s physicians -- although Black and African American populations account for 13% of U.S. residents.
 A new College of Medicine with Xavier, a high-ranking HBCU, and Ochsner, a high-performing academic health system with experience in training medical students, will result in representation among medical practitioners with excellent health care training, which is critical to bettering health outcomes by increasing quality of care, access, and patient trust in their health care providers.

 # # #